GantMan/Fashion-GAN/README.md

 # Fashion-GAN
-Week 6 HW - Create Fashion GAN from FASHION-MNIST
+Simple Exercise in GAN - Create Fashion GAN from FASHION-MNIST